REST API

 -

-Method – select the HTTP method (GET or POST) that will be used for retrieving data.
+Method – select the HTTP method (GET or POST) that will be used to retrieve data.

 -